Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 When you’re facing the challenges of a defective cochlear hearing device, choosing the right legal team can make all the difference.
 Here’s what sets our law firm apart:

-We’re here to guide you and stand by your side every step of the way so you can focus on what matters most – your recovery and peace of mind.
+We’re here to guide you and stand by your side every step of the way so you can focus on what matters most: your recovery and peace of mind.

 Settlement amounts can vary widely, from approximately $100,000 to over $1 million.
 The final amount largely depends on factors such as the severity of harm, whether revision surgery was required, and other allegations related to devices failing.

 Even if the device operates, you may still qualify to file a lawsuit if you suffered any physical or emotional harm.
-Issues like fluid collection, increased risk of device failure, or the need for revision-related surgery may justify a case.
+Issues like fluid collection, increased risk of device failure, or the need for revision surgery may justify a case.

-Evidence such as detailed medical records, FDA recall documentation, and expert medical testimony are critical in establishing a connection between the implant and your injury.
+Evidence such as detailed medical records, FDA recall documentation, and expert medical testimony is critical in establishing a connection between the implant and your injury.
 Including a device failure analysis or proof and injuries strengthens your claim against manufacturers like Advanced Bionics.

-Our law firm offers free consultations, and you won’t pay anything unless we win your case.
+Our mass tort law firm offers free consultations, and you won’t pay anything unless we win your case.
 During the initial meeting, we can talk about your medical records, potential legal strategies, and the next steps toward pursuing the damages you may be owed.
 Contact Rosenfeld Injury Lawyers today to learn more about how we can help you stand up for your rights.

 All content undergoes thorough legal review by experienced attorneys, including Jonathan Rosenfeld.
 With 25 years of experience in personal injury law and over 100 years of combined legal expertise within our team, we ensure that every article is legally accurate, compliant, and reflects current legal standards.